 I wanted to talk about my time on the Island of Spice which is known as Grenada.
-Two years ago I visited for a day while on a cruise.
-I fell in love with the feel of the island and the city of St. George’s.
+Two years ago I visited for a day while on a cruise and I fell in love with the feel of the island and the city of St. George’s.

 For a little background Grenada is located just north of South America and includes 6 other islands.
 It is known as the Island of Spice because of its production of nutmeg and mace.